 Any spills should be mopped up promptly.
 Avoid the use of strong detergents on wood.

-Oak beams will develop splits and cracks, don't worry about this, it is natural and is how oak behaves as it matures giving it the rustic look.
+Oak beams will develop splits, shakes, cracks and will move, don't worry about this, it is natural and is how oak behaves as it matures giving it the rustic look.

 Simply rustic oak can not be held responsible for any cracks splits shakes and shrinkage to your furniture, this is the nature of green oak and what it will do as it matures, if you do not want this to happen please choose kiln dried plank furniture.

 This will make your furniture look more rustic, please be aware of this when ordering your furniture.